tjkuson/tabbit/CONTRIBUTING.md

 ## Development

 Tabbit is written in Python.
-You will need to install [uv], which is used to manage the project.
+You will need [uv], which is used to manage the project.

 Optionally, you can use [pre-commit] to install pre-commit hooks that run checks whilst making a commit.